-You can use Studio’s built-in tools like reusable assets, designer-made templates and responsive AI to deliver work hyper-efficiently, but when you need to step outside the platform and customize your work according to a client’s specific needs, custom CSS can open up a world of styling possibilities.
+If you're using Wix Studio, you can tap into the platform's built-in tools like reusable assets, designer-made templates and responsive AI to deliver work hyper-efficiently, but when you need to step outside the platform and customize your work according to a client’s specific needs, custom CSS can open up a world of styling possibilities.

-Let’s take a closer look at custom CSS and how you can use it with Wix Studio to take your client sites from good to great.
+Let’s take a closer look at custom CSS, including what it is and how you can use it to create stunning sites for your clients.

 Essentially, you use CSS to style your content and lay it out (as compared to HTML, which defines its structure and semantics).
-As you probably already know, it’s one of the most fundamental elements of a web development skill stack— a short acronym with big capabilities.
+As you probably already know, it’s one of the most fundamental elements of a web development skill stack—a short acronym with big capabilities.
+A website without CSS would be a website without design.

 No designer likes being told a specific task is off-limits, which makes custom CSS even more compelling.
 It gives you high-level control and flexibility over the look and feel of your client sites.